 The East Midlands region covers Nottinghamshire, Derbyshire, Leicestershire, Lincolnshire, part of Buckinghamshire and part of Northamptonshire.

-Our most recent event was in June on the use of compulsory purchase in support of nature conservation.
+We held an event last June on the use of compulsory purchase in support of nature conservation.
 Our speaker was Stephen Coult, Chartered Surveyor and Chartered Town Planner with Browne Jacobson.
 Stephen is a specialist in compulsory purchase and compensation.